ITV Studios: ITV Studios Australia

 ITV Studios Australia is the Australian division of ITV Studios, based at Fox Studios Australia in Sydney.
 The company has its origins in production company Artist Services, a company formed in 1989 by a group of investors including Steve Vizard, producing many classic shows.
 Half of the company was sold to John Fairfax Holdings in 1995 for A$9 million, at a time when the company was generating about $50 million per year.
 In 1998, the entire company was acquired by Granada for A$25 million.

-The company rebranded as ITV Studios Australia in January 2013, with the first program carrying the new branding being the second season of the Australian Broadcasting Corporation comedy news program Shaun Micallef's Mad as Hell.
+The company rebranded as ITV Studios Australia in January 2013, with the first programme carrying the new branding being the second season of the Australian Broadcasting Corporation comedy news programme Shaun Micallef's Mad as Hell.

 ITV Studios Germany

 ITV Studios Germany productions include Ich bin ein Star – Holt mich hier raus! (the local version of I'm a Celebrity...
 Get Me Out of Here!), Star Duell and Deutschlands Beste Doppelgänger (Stars And Their Doubles) for RTL; and East-West German comedy Ei Verbibbsch for Sat.1.
 ITV Studios Germany was previously known as Granada Germany.

 At the start of October 2008, ITV acquired a 51.2% controlling stake in German television production company Imago TV, founded in 1999 by journalists Andrea Schönhuber-Majewski and Fabian Sabo.
 This deal gave ITV exclusive international rights to distribute and exploit content, format and series rights retained by Imago.